GliaX/Otoscope/ASSEMBLY.md

   * Clamps ([amazon](https://www.amazon.ca/TEKTON-3901-4-Inch-Opening-10-Piece))

 ## Step 1
 Prepare printed parts and acquire other parts as necessary.
-Below are all required printed parts except for the handle cover.
+Below are all required printed parts except for the handle cover and the bottom half of the LED chamber.
+All pieces should be printed in black, but the LED chamber top can be printed in white for extra LED light reflectance.

 ![Parts for otoscope assembly](media/assembly/assembly-01.png)